 PENN stock quickly gained value when the Barstool deal was announced in late January, only to drop like a stone due to COVID-19 closures.
 However, it has regained its footing and improved since, boosted seemingly primarily on hopes for the online Barstool app.

 Penn bought a 36% cut of Barstool, with an option to buy a controlling interest down the line.
 The company paid $163 million in cash and stock in the agreement.

 Barstool president David Portnoy, CEO Erika Nardini and Penn National President Jay Snowden made a series of appearances, pumping up the synergies of their relationship.
 That included rebranding their retail sportsbooks, such as at their Grantville, PA, flagship facility.

 The market effects of Portnoy’s livestreamed day trading and talking up of stocks has been called “the Portnoy effect.”

 Retail rebranding delayed, too

-The rebranding, too, appears delayed despite big talk of an “omnichannel strategy” for the company and integration with Barstool.
+The rebranding, too, appears to have been delayed despite big talk of an “omnichannel strategy” for the company and integration with Barstool.

-The casino and the adjoining racetrack have long been open since the height of the virus pandemic, but the retail sportsbook space remains closed.
-There is one cashier, working only from noon to 8 p.m., and several kiosks available for onsite wagering at the casino.
+The casino and the adjoining racetrack have been open since the height of the virus pandemic, but the retail sportsbook space remains closed.
+There is one cashier, working only from noon to 8 p.m., and several kiosks available for on-site wagering at the casino.

 Any revamping of the closed retail sportsbook space in Grantville would require PGCB approval, as well as a review of security and surveillance — something Hollywood has not yet sought, according to a PGCB spokesman.